joebew42/joebew42.github.io/_posts/2020-07-26-learning-with-tests-part-one.markdown

 - How to easily compile and run code.
 - How to run tests: the confidence to see when we introduce regressions, and that our program is behaving as expected.
-- We have a sound ground to build our next learnings on.
+- We have a sound ground to build our next learnings.

 Look at the importance of writing tests: